Seed and Seedling Biology

 Choosing the Right Seed

 Before exploring how to best grow your seeds and seedlings, start with the right seed.
-If you intend to run your operation as certified organic, you are required to use certified organic seed and seedlings with only a few exceptions (see the “Organic Requirements for Seeds, Planting Stock, and Seedlings” sidebar on p.
-6).
+If you intend to run your operation as certified organic, you are required to use certified organic seed and seedlings with only a few exceptions (see the “Organic Requirements for Seeds, Planting Stock, and Seedlings”).

 What Do Seeds Need to Germinate?